 A new grocery store opened up close to my house last month and I noticed they were selling small portions of pork bellies.
-A bought a couple bellies, stuck them on the kettle and man…they turned out GREAT!
+I bought a couple bellies, stuck them on the kettle grill and man…they turned out GREAT!

 Let me walk you through the two ways I cooked these things.